-Before companies embraced new work, artificial intelligence, cloud software, digitization and the like, most of them were organized hierarchically.
+Before companies embraced new work, artificial intelligence, cloud software, digitalization and similar trends, most companies were organized hierarchically.
 Information and knowledge were passed on from the top down.

-Exchanges took place predominantly between colleagues within a department.
-At least the experience and knowledge gained by employees remained with the company for a long time, because frequent job changes were not the rule.
+Knowledge sharing took place mainly between colleagues within a department.
+As a result, the experience and knowledge gained by employees remained inside the company for a long time, because frequent job changes were not the rule.

 Today, the dynamics are completely different:

-However, it is becoming increasingly difficult to retain and utilize the knowledge of older colleagues in the company.
-Above all, there is a lack of successors who can learn from the experienced professionals before they retire.
-And there is a lack of tools to manage the knowledge and use it collaboratively.
+However, it is becoming increasingly difficult to retain and utilize the knowledge of older colleagues in a company.
+Most importantly, there is a shortage of successors who can learn from the experienced professionals before they retire.
+And there is also a shortage of tools to manage this knowledge and use it collaboratively.

-In addition, many job descriptions are changing due to demographic change and digitalization.
-For example, service technicians are now expected not only to solve individual problems, but to take a holistic view of processes and optimize them.
+In addition, many job descriptions are changing because of demographic change and digitalization.
+For example, service technicians are now expected not only to solve individual problems but also to take a holistic view of processes and optimize them.
 This far-reaching transformation presents companies with enormous challenges.